healthinnovation/epi-rgee/content/installation.md

 sudo apt install r-cran-rgee r-cran-geojsonio
 ```

-For a distribution like **Manajaro, Archilinux o derivatives**, the installation is using the following bash commands
+For a distribution like **Manajaro, Archilinux or derivatives**, the installation uses the following bash commands

 ```
 # install system dependencies: